Glossary of Common Terms

 Recovery:

-The process by which people with mental illness return or begin to work, learn, and participate in their communities.
-For some individuals and their families, recovery means the ability to live a fulfilling and productive life.
+The process by which people with mental illness return or begin to work, learn and participate in their communities.
+For some individuals and their families, recovery means the ability to live a fulfilling and productive life either free of symptoms or with minimal symptoms.

 Schizoaffective disorder: